underscoreio/shapeless-guide/src/pages/nat/index.md

 # Counting with types

-From time to time we may need to count things at the type level.
+From time to time we need to count things at the type level.
 For example, we may need to know the length of an `HList` or the number of terms we have expanded so far in a computation.
 This chapter covers the theory behind counting with types,